openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 ![Figure 1: 2D screen coordinates](images/Figure1_CoordSystemFigure.png "Figure 1: 2D screen coordinates")

 Now that we can talk about locations, let's jump into code.
 Create an openFrameworks project and call it "BasicShapes" (or something more imaginative).
-Open the source file, ofApp.cpp, and navigate to the `draw()` function.
+Open the source file, `ofApp.cpp`, and navigate to the `draw()` function.
 Add the following:

 ```cpp
 ofBackground(0);  // Clear the screen with a black color